dmbarbour/glas/docs/GlasDesign.md

 User syntax can extend the effective set of control operators, e.g. compiling a mutually recursive function group into a central loop.

-*Note:* Glas does not provide an 'eval' operator.
-However, it is feasible to accelerate evaluation, and to memoize JIT compilation of programs, such that we effectively have first-class functions in Glas.
+*Note:* Glas does not provide an 'eval' operator, but an 'eval' function could potentially be accelerated.

+*Thoughts:* I'm tempted to extend backtracking conditionals to provide some information about the cause of failure.

 ### Effects Handler